ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-hardaker-dnsop-must-not-sha1.md

 the context of DNSSEC.
 As adequate alternatives exist, its use is no longer advisable.

-This document thus deprecates the use of the SHA-1 algorithm for DS records and RSASHA1 and RSASHA1-NSEC3-SHA1 for DNS Security Algorithms.
+This document thus deprecates the use of RSASHA1 and RSASHA1-NSEC3-SHA1 for DNS Security Algorithms.

 ## Requirements notation